 - Serial Numbers – if the part has a serial number, you can document it here.
 As technicians deliver parts on work orders, they may scan parts’ serial numbers.
-Those will display here as well.
+Those will be displayed here as well.

-As described in the Details section, Punch Lists are a series of sub-tasks that will need to be completed before the task can be marked as done.
-This is a great quality control tool where you can make sure specific steps are completed or data is captured.
+As described in the Details section, Punch Lists are a series of sub-tasks that must be completed before the task can be marked as done.
+This is a great quality control tool to make certain specific steps are completed or data is captured.

 Once a punch list is assigned to a task, the Punch List tab will display the number of outstanding punch list items.

-The punch list itself displays the name of the task and the user name, date, and time that the completed box was checked.
+The punch list itself displays the name of the task and the user name, date, and time that technician checked the completed box.

 To the far right of the Tasks/Parts screen are places where you can create and store notes and media images that pertain specifically to this task.